gsrohde/testBML/docs/README.md

 You may also want to update `README.md`, `NEWS.md`, and `DESCRIPTION` to include information about your new module library and its authors.
-If you wish to use a different license for distributing your package, you will need to modify `LICENSE.md`, `DESCRIPTION`, and `README.md`.
+If you wish to use a different license for distributing your package, you will need to modify the `DESCRIPTION` and `README.md` files, and replace `LICENSE.md` as appropriate.
+(Please keep in mind that any works derived from `skelBML` must be licensed in accordance with the terms of its license.)

 For an example of a module library R package that was derived from the skeleton module library, please see the [crop growth BioCro module library](https://github.com/biocro/cgbml).